Credit rating

 • Be open for at least 6 months.

-• Generally have an increasing balance or a savings account with a gradually increasing balance.
+• Generally have an increasing balance.

 How can I find out my personal credit rating?

-You can write to Veda Advantage directly and they can give you a free copy of your credit file.
-The best way to work out if you would be seen as a high risk for a home loan is to use our credit score calculator.
+You can write to Equifax directly, and they can give you a free copy of your credit file.
+The best way to work out if you’d be seen as a high risk for a home loan is to use our credit score calculator.